tashbalrai/tashbalrai.github.io/es2017/string.md

 tagFunc`${name} Welcome back!!`;
 // Output: ["", "Welcome back!!"] ["vince"]
 // Notice the first element of the template string parts is empty string.
-// This is because subsitution is first in the literal.
+// This is because subsitution is first in the template literal.

 tagFunc`Hello ${name}`;
+// Output: ["Hello ", ""] ["vince"]
+// This is because subsitution is last in the template literal.
 ```